 Sealants Don’t Take The Place Of Fluoride

 Are sealants and fluoride the same thing?
 No. Both materials are designed to preserve and prolong the life of your teeth through prevention of dental decay.
 They act quite differently, however.
 Sealants are applied topically only to certain areas of individual teeth, and are a visible sign that the tooth is being protected.

 Fluoride may be used effectively from prenatal stages through the adolescent period (that’s when kids are at their highest cavity-prone age).
+Fluoride is also beneficial for adults, especially helping prevent decay of root surfaces caused by gum recession and periodontal disease.
 Unlike sealants, fluoride is supplied in a variety of forms, including:

 - topical application to your teeth during a routine dental exam and cleaning (in a gel or solution)